robfatland/zero2x/README.md

 ## Motivation

 * **Why?** Science advances when data availability is not an obstacle; but often it *is*.
-Here we are facilitating publishing a modest dataset (up to 25GB) for 5 years for $300.
-Desirable: After you publish it you never have to think about it again.
-It's just *there* for anyone to use.
-Such **data provisioning** comes with a simple interface (that you the publisher would build) flag.
-From Data Management Plans to team collaborations there are many incentives and many opportunities to make *small* *specialized* datasets easy to access via RESTful interface queries with no maintenance.
+We built this open tool for data publication as a set of templates to overcome this obstacle.
+There are many additional motivations that touch on more specifics of data-driven research from writing good Data Management Plans -- and executing on them -- to supporting team collaboration to demonstrating data democratization to reproducibility.
-* **How?** We create publication patterns built from real *need-driven* use cases.
-We distill away details the publishing Researcher does not need.
-The Researcher follows the pattern, tests the resulting access protocol (API), and gets on with their research.
+* **How?** We create a publication pattern built from real *need-driven* use cases.
-* **What?** We will prototype this system on the AWS and Google public clouds using simple datasets.
-We will address a number of sub-topics including documentation, data security, API design and composition, registration, complexity, cost, source citation, discovery and technology obsolescence.
-We will then rinse-and-repeat with more complicated datasets until the money runs out.
+Our model for self-publishing datasets presumes domain expertise applied to the data; an informed (but not dictatorial) frame of mind.
+The procedural depends in particulars on the AWS cloud technology stack;

-### Is and Is Not
+but with an open design that would easily translate to other clouds.
+Three provided Python code templates do the work where the second in the sequence, the API translator, requires the bulk of the effort.

-The goal here is rapid self-publication of a tabular dataset.
-Ultimately we would like a pay-in-advance model for the cloud resources so that the published data are available for a specified time without any upkeep (if the underlying services are stable, a big *if* we admit).
+We also provide a test dataset and of course the procedural.

-This project integrates a few technology components -- particularly cloud services like serverless computing -- with some Python code to provide flexible implementation.
+* **What?** We prototype a system on the AWS public cloud with two culmination points.
+First the simple access API receives simple query results (HTML or JSON).
+Second we build a *composition API* that delivers a higher-level or derived product; which itself makes use of the first API.
-This is not a comprehensive solution however.
-The data capacity is limited and there is very little anticipation of *large robust data system* behavior.
+We address sub-topics in passing including documentation, data security, API design and composition, registration, complexity, cost, source citation, discovery and obsolescence.

-*It might be tempting to try and build a lot of customization into the access API.
-Suggestion: Make the access API as simple as possible.
+### Furthermore...

-This avoids anticipating future use (may be inaccurate) without prohibiting subsequent composition...*
+It can be tempting to try and build extensive customization into the access API.
+Our suggestion is to make the access API as simple as possible.
+This avoids anticipating future use and *does not prevent* subsequently building other APIs.
+This brings us to *composition*: Once a dataset is emplaced we are free to write a second data service (and a third, and a fourth, ...) built upon the first and potentially making use of other resources.
+As an example consider predicting juvenile salmon survival rates in a river.
+Such a service could be composed of (informed by) precipitation and stream gauge data, turbidity sensor data, water temperature records, bird counts, sport fishing catch reports, water chemistry field data and so on.

-A second aspect of this project is *composition*: Once a dataset is emplaced we are free to write a second data service (and third, fourth, ...) built upon the first and potentially on other resources.
-As an example consider a high-level task of predicting juvenile salmon survival rates.
-Such a service could be composed / synthesized from precipitation and stream gauge data, turbidity measurements, water temperature records, predator appraisals such as bird counts or sport fishing catch reports, and water chemistry field data.
-These may be from disparate data resources.
+flag

 ### Extended Narrative